 The Chukchi people accepted their dogs as part of their family.
 Early on in the breeding of this dog, they were closely bonded to their people.
 This dog is a true pack dog.
 It needs the companionship of people.
 It is trustworthy around children.
 It is usually described as a loyal breed with a streak of stubbornness in training.
 These dogs make good family pets if they are exercised often.

-Siberian Huskies have a reputation of wanting to get out for a long run.
-The Chukchi customarily permitted the dogs to have free run in the Summer months.
+Siberian Huskies have a reputation for wanting to get out for a long run.
+The Chukchi customarily permitted the dogs to have a free run in the Summer months.
 The “Call of the Wild” seemingly remains with the breed.
 They require a tall fence to keep them safely in their backyards.
 They have been known to jump fences of up to eight feet.
 An average dog, though, will be confined by a six-foot fence.

 These animals do not make good guard dogs.
 While they are loyal and loving to their own people and may need time to fully warm up to strangers, they lack the disposition for the guard job.
 Strangers, in general, are treated more as potential friends than enemies.
 Also, Siberian Huskies generally do not bark much.
 They do have the proclivity to howl though.